longy2k/obsidian-bmo-chatbot/README.md

 -   **Chat from anywhere in Obsidian:** Chat with your bot from anywhere within Obsidian.
 -   **Customizable bot name:** Personalize the chatbot's name.
 -   **Chatbot renders in Obsidian Markdown:** Receive formatted responses in Obsidian Markdown for consistency.
--   **Save current chat history as markdown:** Use the `/save` command in chat to save current conversation.
+-   **Save and load a chat history as markdown:** Use the `/save` command in chat to save current conversation and `/load` to load a chat history.

 ## Requirements